maxmantz/redux-oidc/README.md

 `npm install --save redux-oidc`

 #### Peer dependencies
-This package wraps [oidc-client-js](https://github.com/IdentityModel/oidc-client-js) to use with ReactJS / Redux apps.
+This package wraps [oidc-client-ts](https://github.com/authts/oidc-client-ts) to use with ReactJS / Redux apps.
 Install oidc-client like this:

-`npm install --save oidc-client`
+`npm install --save oidc-client-ts`

-In addition there is a peer dependency for [immutable.js](https://facebook.github.io/immutable-js/), if you want to use it.
+In addition there is a optional dependency for [immutable.js](https://facebook.github.io/immutable-js/), if you want to use it.

-#### babel-polyfill
-You need the [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) in your build configuration for this package to work.

 ### Version 4 released

+Replaced oidc-client with oidc-client-ts package

+Update peer dependency to support React 16, 17 & 18

+Replace Webpack bundler with Vite

+Replace mocha, sinon with Vitest

 *BREAKING CHANGE*: `immutable` is no longer a dependency.
 If you are using the immutable reducer, please check out the [docs](https://github.com/maxmantz/redux-oidc/blob/master/docs/API.md#immutable-reducer).

 #### Documentation